"Stop moping over spilt Milk." Petra's criticism was merciless. "Your amulet is gone. Full stop."

-Again and again, Magister Wen cross-examined Gwen's recount, nitpicking at minor details.
+Magister Wen cross-examined Gwen's recount with great patience, nitpicking at minor details.

-“Which still leaves the question of how the Kirin amulet factors into the dynamic of your elemental interactions,” Magister Wen recorded her findings enthusiastically.
-“I will make an appointment to peruse the University’s Greater Cognisance Chamber right away, as well as order a few disposable Magical beasts from the Conjuration department.
-I believe that it would be in the interest of all of us, to get to the bottom of this.”
+"Good.
+Now we know generally how your Void magic functions in a practical sense."
+Magister Wen recorded her findings enthusiastically.
+"I will make an appointment to peruse the University's Greater Cognisance Chamber right away, as well as order a few disposable Magical beasts from the Conjuration department.
+I believe that it would be in the interest of all of us to get to the bottom of this."

-“It'll take a few hours to arrange.
+"It'll take a few hours to arrange.
 Go with Petra and arrange your lodgings.
 I would highly recommend trying to find something very close to campus.
-With your difficult condition and the amount of work you will be putting in, I would not be surprised if you topple into bed every night!
-If you wish to push yourself hard, Gwen, you need to learn to recuperate.”
+With your difficult condition and the amount of work you will be putting in, I would not be surprised if one of the students found you unconscious on the lawn."

-“I could always share with someone; there were a few of those available.”
+"I could always share with someone; there were a few of those available," Gwen said.

 "There's also Richard," Gwen reminded the Magister politely.

 "He's a young man in a Tier 1 city.
-He's perfectly happy without you looking over his shoulder, trust me."
+He would prefer you not looking over his shoulder, trust me."
 Magister Wen seemed to misread Gwen's concern.
-"I'll Message you when the Chamber is ready, meet me at the Yifu Spellcraft Building, expect 1400 or so."
+"I'll Message you when the Chamber is ready.
+Meet me at the Yifu Spellcraft Building, expect 1400 or so."

-To their wonder, a pudgy NoM in an expensively tailored suit was waiting for them downstairs at the entrance of Henglong laboratory.
+To their amazement, a pudgy NoM in a tailored suit was waiting for them downstairs at the entrance of Henglong laboratory.

 "Manager Xie?"
 Petra wasn't at all expecting to see the balding NoM outside of his office.
 Xie looked as though he had run the whole distance from the eastern end of the campus as well; even with the cooling glyph on his blazer, the man was sweltering from head to toe.

-“Thank Mao I caught you both.
+"Thank Mao I caught you both.
 I would hate to have intruded.
-Have you found a place to rent yet?”
+Have you found a home?"

-“You're as good as a Diviner!
-My goodness, it was difficult to get a hold of you, Miss Kuznetsov!”
+"You're as good as a Diviner!
+And goodness, it was difficult to get a hold of you, Miss Kuznetsova."
+The NoM laughed.